AFB317/machine_learning_assignment_1/README.md

 # machine_learning_assignment_1
-This is a repository of the financial frauds detection assignment
+This is a repository of the financial fraud detection with Python